MrKrYP70n/MrKrYP70n.github.io/_posts/2025-04-03-Banking-Trojan-Part1.md

 <figure><img src="/assets/Malware/Banking-Trojan/Package_Listing.png" alt="list packages"></figure>

 If we click on the Proceed to install, it will ask for the permission to install unknown packages.
-We also saw this permission while doing the static analysis.
+We also saw this permission while doing the static analysis in AndroidManifest.xml.

 <figure><center><img src="/assets/Malware/Banking-Trojan/Installation Source.png" alt="Install Unknown packages" width="390" height="580"></center></figure>